vaurenw/vaurenw.github.io/_pages/about.md

-I created this website with the intention that a pleasent chap from the year 3056 would randomly stumble across some code from the Archives and think, "this Vauren guy seemed cool, huh?"
+Effective Accelerationism.

 # 🏛️ What I'm working on

 I create software and automations for clients on the side.
-I (try to) write daily [newsletters](https://vauren.substack.com/).
-I'm currently reading papers on zero point energy and will publish my notes here soon.
-I'm experimenting with creating my own software for extremely niche and weird markets.

-In progess:
+And I (try to) write daily [newsletters](https://vauren.substack.com/).

 - ✅ In progress: A virtual assistant with a telegram chat interface
 - ⬜ An AI Agent that pulls in Obsidian notes and creates media